RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

 In this case we'll use the production template to create the objects.
-Execute via CodeReady Workspace `Terminal` window:
+Execute via CodeReady Workspaces `Terminal` window:

 `oc project userXX-coolstore-prod`